-Influenza is commonly called the “flu.”
-Influenza is a highly contagious disease that infects the nose, throat, and lungs and can cause moderate to severe illness.
-Anyone can get the flu, and flu disease can be serious.
-Flu affects people of all ages and can cause severe illness resulting in hospitalization and death.
+Influenza (flu) is a highly contagious disease caused by Influenza virus.
+The Flu infects the nose, throat, and lungs, it can cause moderate to severe illness and sometimes death.
+Flu can be threatening to people ages 65 and older, younger children and People at Higher Risk of Flu Complications .
 Protect yourself and your family by getting vaccinated as soon as possible, if you haven’t already — and by staying up to date on flu.

 You may have the flu if you have some or all of these symptoms:

 *It’s important to note that not everyone with flu will have a fever.

 Keep up to date on the latest flu activity in Washington by visiting www.KnockOutFlu.org.

 - The most effective way to prevent the flu, is to get the flu vaccine every year.

 - Cover your cough or sneeze, and throw the tissue in the trash after you use it.

 - Wash your hands often with soap and water.
 If soap and water are not available, use an alcohol-based hand sanitizer.

 - Stay home from school or work when you are sick.

 - Get Treatment for the flu from your healthcare provider.